BYU Cougars men's basketball

 The BYU Cougars men's basketball team represents Brigham Young University in NCAA Division I basketball play.
-Established in 1902, the team has won 27 conference championships, 3 conference tournament championships and 2 NIT Tournaments (1951 and 1966), and competed in 29 NCAA tournaments.
-It currently competes in the West Coast Conference.
-From 1999–2011, the team competed in the Mountain West Conference.
-On September 10, 2021, the Big 12 Conference unanimously accepted BYU's application to the conference, joining for the 2023–24 season.
+It currently competes in the Big 12 Conference.
+Established in 1902, the team has won 27 conference championships, 3 conference tournament championships and 2 NIT Tournaments (1951 and 1966), and competed in 32 NCAA tournaments.
+The Cougars most recently appeared at the NCAA tournament in 2025.
+BYU appeared in the Elite 8 of the NCAA tournament in 1950, 1951, and 1981, its deepest runs at the tournament in program history.
+BYU's basketball program has won 1,939 games in its 108-year history, ranking 12th in all-time victories among all Division I programs.

+From 1999 to 2011, the team competed in the Mountain West Conference, followed by 12 seasons in the West Coast Conference.
+On September 10, 2021, the Big 12 Conference unanimously accepted BYU's application for membership, and BYU officially joined the conference for the 2023–24 season.
+The team is coached by Kevin Young.